arun786/JavaMessagingService/README.md

 Name of the queue which will be dynamically created

-# first program of producer and consumer where message is dropped in the queue by producer and read by the consumer
+# First program of producer and consumer where message is dropped in the queue by producer and read by the consumer

         package com.zrun.jms;